rileyloudon/library/README.md

 # library

-An app to keep track up books read.
+An app to keep track of books you've read.
 Made for The Odin Project.

 [Click Me to View](https://rileyloudon.github.io/library/)